projf/projf-explore/lib/clock/README.md

 # Clock - Verilog Library

 Clock-related Verilog designs from Project F, including PLL and clock domain crossing.
 You can freely build on these [MIT licensed](../../LICENSE) designs.
-See the [Library](../) for other helpful Verilog modules or discover the [background to the Library](https://projectf.io/posts/verilog-library-announcement/).
+See the [Library](../) for other helpful Verilog modules and read the [verilog library overview](https://projectf.io/verilog-lib/) on the blog.

-Learn more at [projectf.io](https://projectf.io/), follow [@WillFlux](https://mastodon.social/@WillFlux) for updates, and join the FPGA discussion on [1BitSquared Discord](https://discord.gg/cf869yDbXf).

 ## Verilog Modules